Trump to unveil infrastructure plan: Here's what we know

 Over the past year, Democrats have accused Trump of seeking to create the $200 billion infrastructure fund by proposing cuts to other infrastructure-related programs.
 Gribbin committed to leaving major pots of money intact, such as the Highway Trust Fund, but said that some existing spending may be "repurposed."

+In its background briefing, the White House said that its budget would include cuts to many programs, none of which could be tied directly to the $200 billion increase for its infrastructure program.

-"I can't tell you there's going to be no cut in any infrastructure programs in the federal government," Gribbin said.
+"I can't tell you there's going to be no cut in any infrastructure programs in the federal government," Gribbin said to the Conference of Mayors.